tibor309/delta/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Then rename the `.env.example` file to `.env` and fill it out with your values. **Never share your token with anyone!**
+Then rename the `.env.example` file to `.env` and fill it out with your values. **Never share your token or app secrets with anyone!**
 And if you're ready, run the bot with the `python3 main.py` command!

+## Config
+You can customize the bot in the `config.py` file.
+You can change the messages, icons, colors, and emojis used by the bot.
+Just remember to change the emojis if you're planning to make your own fork!
+If you use replit or similar, uncomment the `keep_alive` lines to make the bot run 24/7!

 ## Usage
-This bot uses the new discord permissions system.
-That means you can override the required permissions for commands however you like in discord's integrations menu.
+This bot uses the new slash commands and permissions system.
+That means you can override and restrict the required permissions for commands however you like in discord's integrations menu.

 [py-cord]: https://github.com/Pycord-Development/pycord/